 This hands-on class is a continuation of Part I using more advanced features in the Windows Operating System.
-This course is designed to provide students with basic skills necessary for personal or professional success in today's demanding computer workplace.
+This course is designed to provide students with basic skills necessary for personal or professional success in today's

-0110 INTRODUCTION TO WORD PROCESSING, PART I
+1109 INTRODUCTION TO WORD PROCESSING, PART I 0 UNITS

 An entry level class which introduces students to word processing.
 Students will learn to produce letters, memos, reports, and other documents as for personal or professional use necessary for the workplace.

-0112 INTRODUCTION TO WORD PROCESSING, PART II
+1111 INTRODUCTION TO WORD PROCESSING, PART II 0 UNITS

 This class is a continuation of Introduction to Word Processing Part I, using the more advanced features of word processing such as Word Art, columns and tables.
-Course will give students a solid background in features and capabilities of modern applications for home use or for the workplace.
+Course will give students a solid background in features and capabilities of modern applications for home use or for the workplace

-0114 INTRODUCTION TO SPREADSHEETS 0 UNITS 6 hours
+1113 INTRODUCTION TO SPREADSHEETS 0 UNITS